-Ice Bucket Challenge helps to fund new FDA-approved medication
+Ice bucket challenge helps to fund new FDA-approved medication

 How it all began

-Former college baseball player Pete Frates, former athlete Pat Quinn and civil engineer Anthony Senerchia Jr, who all suffered from the disease, are credited with popularising the challenge.
+Former college baseball player Pete Frates, former athlete Pat Quinn and civil engineer Anthony Senerchia Jr, who all had MND, are credited with popularising the challenge.

-All three activists completed their own versions of the challenge, before it began to receive mainstream media attention following attempts from morning television hosts and a gaggle of celebrities.
+The three activists completed their own versions of the challenge, before it began to receive mainstream media attention following attempts by morning television hosts and a gaggle of celebrities.

 The challenge also swept Australia, with more than 60,000 Aussies taking part in the challenge both online and at sporting events around the country.